A Long Weekend in Paro & Thimphu

-There's a lot of driving involved (up to five hours a day in eastern Bhutan) but it should now be possible to fly back to Paro from Yongphula (near Trashigang).
+There's a lot of driving involved (up to five hours a day in eastern Bhutan) but it is now possible to fly back to Paro from Yongphula (near Trashigang).
 You could also avoid the long drive back to Paro by exiting Bhutan at Samdrup Jongkhar, as long as you have arranged an Indian visa in advance.
 This is a particularly good trip if you're interested in traditional weaving.

 Figure on two nights at Trashigang, with another great day excursion to Trashi Yangtse, with stops en route at the pilgrimage site of Gom Kora, the old Trashi Yangtse dzong and the Nepali-style Chorten Kora.
 March and April bring two important pilgrimage festivals to this region.
-Spend a second day here to go crane-spotting in Bomdeling Wildlife Sanctuary or to hike via Dechen Phodrang pilgrimage site.
+Spend a second day here if you want to go crane-spotting in Bomdeling Wildlife Sanctuary or to hike via the Dechen Phodrang pilgrimage site.

 From Trashigang, it's a full day's winding drive down to the plains at steamy Samdrup Jongkhar.
 From there, take a three-hour taxi ride to Guwahati (check in advance for planned strikes) then fly to Kolkata, Delhi or Bangkok, or take the overnight train to West Bengal for Darjeeling and the Nepal border.